Cedarburg, Wisconsin: Education

 Cedarburg's public schools are operated by the Cedarburg School District.
 The district has three elementary schools, serving grades kindergarten through fifth grade: Parkview Elementary, Thorson Elementary, and Westlawn Elementary.
 Each elementary school serves a different neighborhoods of the city.
 Webster Middle School serves the entire district for grades six through eight, and Cedarburg High School serves grades nine through twelve.

 The district serves the City of Cedarburg, the Town of Cedarburg, and some neighboring parts of the City of Mequon and the Village of Grafton.
 The district is governed by a seven-member elected school board, which meets on the third Thursday of each month at Cedarburg High School.
 The district also a superintendent.
 Todd Bugnacki, the current superintendent, has held the position since 2015.

-The district frequently appears on lists of the best schools in the state.

 The city also has two parochial schools that serve students from kindergarten through eight grade: First Immanuel Lutheran School and St. Francis Borgia Catholic School.